skrin23/acidbox/README.md

-**AcidBox** is an all-in-one-file open-source MIDI sequencer inspired by the Sting2 written in Python.
+**AcidBox** is an all-in-one-file open-source MIDI sequencer inspired by the Sting2 plugin written in Python.
 It generates and edits acid-style patterns with **accent, glide, swing, density, velocity** and supports live editing during playback.

 ---